ErikOnBike/CodeParadise/README.md

 The general principle behind CodeParadise is the execution of a regular (but tiny) Smalltalk image inside a JavaScript execution environment.
 During development this tiny Smalltalk image communicates with a full Pharo development environment to be kept up to date and provide the typical live programming experience we love so much in Smalltalk.
 Since CodeParadise runs in a Smalltalk image, there is no need for transpiling Smalltalk to JavaScript.
 That is: Smalltalk all the way!

+JavaScript libraries can be used from your Smalltalk code quite easily.
+The DOM model is coded in CodeParadise, but many other things can be accessed through a generic proxy mechanism.
+Furthermore, support has been added for two UI frameworks:

+* Shoelace (many, but not all components yet) [website](https://shoelace.style)
+* Ionic (all components) *NEW* [website](https://ionicframework.com/docs/components)

 A few online videos:

 * to-do list tutorial walk through [video](https://youtu.be/Y-i6C_yVHxA) - 47:47 minutes